Photo Essay: September 2025 construction operations for fiscal year 2024-funded $55.75 million Collective Training Officers Quarters Project at Fort McCoy, Part 5

 Contractors complete work Sept.
-18, 2025, for the fiscal year 2024-funded $55.75 million Collective Training Officers Quarters Project at Fort McCoy, Wis.
+11, 2025, on the fiscal year 2024-funded $55.75 million Collective Training Officers Quarters Project at Fort McCoy, Wis.

 The project description states the plan is to build the two buildings based on the standard layout depicted in the Operational Readiness Training Complex.